Loading

 State density bonus created a mandatory approval pathway.
 But it didn't prevent the appeal, the soil study surprise, or the tree removal conditions.
 Former garden centers require Phase 2 environmental — the developer didn't budget for it.

-Intelligence compiled from 5 news articles, California Government Code §65915, and Danville Town Council hearing records
+Cited research compiled from 5 news articles, California Government Code §65915, and Danville Town Council hearing records

-14 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI maps the full entitlement path — density bonus eligibility, environmental risk, tree ordinance exposure, and community opposition probability — before any attorney is billed.
+RealClear maps the full entitlement path — density bonus eligibility, environmental risk, tree ordinance exposure, and community opposition probability — before any attorney is billed.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions